PoisotLab/ms_metaweb_transfer/manuscript.md

 [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
-**TK do we need this next phrase** This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream.
+**TK do we need this next phrase** This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream (which is an important consideration when combining datasets @Grenie2021HarTax).
 All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

 The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the information for transfer.